 Tony chose to work in the seniors industry because he has a deep respect for what seniors have contributed to the country and to society.
 He believes that seniors deserve to live in a safe, caring, active and fun place as they age.
 He is proud to be able to provide this type of environment for seniors at PARC Retirement Living.
 Outside of work, you can find Tony learning, reading, exercising and traveling.

-Chris is the Chair of the Board of St. Joseph’s General Hospital in Comox.
-He and his board are overseeing the transition of acute care services to the new Comox Valley Hospital, the transition of St. Joseph’s to a standalone long term care residence and hospice, and the development of an exciting new role for St. Joseph’s as a centre of excellence in seniors’ care, and St. Joseph’s move to becoming a member of the Providence family.
+Chris Kelsey is a lawyer and the former Board Chair for St. Joseph’s General Hospital in Comox.
+He and his Board oversaw the transition of acute care services to the new Comox Valley Hospital, as well as the transition of St. Joseph’s to a standalone long-term care residence and hospice.
+Chris has also been involved in developing an exciting new role for St. Joseph’s as a centre of excellence in seniors’ care, and St. Joseph’s move to becoming a member of the Providence family.

 Chris is a general solicitor practicing in the areas of corporate law, wills and estate planning, and real estate, and serves a broad range of clients.

-Nelson Kwan joined the PRCC Board in January 2017.
+Chris joined the Providence Living Board in January 2017.